ThePython10110/ExchangeClone/README.md

 <details><summary><h1>Changelog:</h1></summary>

-### 6.0
+### 6.0 (interestingness depends on several things)
 * New Features:
     * Automatically generated energy values!
 Based on crafting and cooking recipes.
-        * For reasons beyond my control, things kind of vary a bit between loads because of which items are added to the list first (which is kind of random).
+        * For reasons beyond my control, things kind of vary a bit between loads because of which items are added to the `minetest.registered_items` first (which is kind of random).
 For instance, the Lookup Tool in MineClone2 might sometimes have an energy value of 5 (1 stick + 1 glass) or 16 (4 sticks) depending on whether the energy value for glass is added first or not.
 At least, I assume that's the reason.
+        * Depending on the number of items you have, this could increase loading time.
+        * Technic recipe types (grinding, alloying, etc.) now also work, as long as their `output_size` is 1.
+    * Added energy values for Basic Materials and Technic!
     * Infinite food (costs 64 energy to use, equal to steak)
     * Alchemical Chest
+    * Support for pipeworks and (non-MCL) hoppers!
-    * Repair Talisman (maybe, would only work in Alchemical Chest)
+    * Repair Talisman
     * Covalence Dust (Aux1+right-click with Philosopher's Stone to open repairer, only tools with an energy value can be repaired)
     * Mind, Life, Body, and Soul Stones (although MTG only has the soul stone).
     * Mercurial Eye (maybe)
+    * Chat commands to set/add/remove energy from a player (requires `privs` privilege):
+        * `/add_energy [player] value` (player defaults to self, value can be negative)
+        * `/set_energy [player] value` (player defaults to self)
 * Changes:
     * Energy values are now in `_exchangeclone_energy/energy_values.lua`, and are laid out differently, and aliases now work.
     * ExchangeClone is now a modpack for [annoying reasons](https://forum.minetest.net/viewtopic.php?f=47&p=429775s). *Every single mod* in the modpack is required, regardless of what it says the dependencies are.
 Disable and then enable it for everything to work correctly.
     * The default energy value is no longer 1 but none.
     * The 2-billion-ish personal energy limit is has been increased to the actual maximum Lua allows.
 This may mean some precision might be lost when your personal energy reaches a few quadrillion... but at that point, you don't really care about the exact number.
-    * Tools that break multiple nodes at once (hammer, hoe, pickaxe, morningstar, and katar) use a better method that may (?) slightly decrease lag.
+    * Tools that break multiple nodes at once (hammers, hoes, katar, and morningstar) use a better method that may (?) slightly decrease lag.
     * Ender pearls can now be crafted with 4 iron and the Philosopher's Stone.
     * A couple changes the Philosopher's Stone's transmutation:
         * Ice and obsidian can now be transmuted into water and lava, respectively.
         * It is now impossible to transmute between bedrock and barriers (MCL).
-I don't know why I did it in the first place :D
+I thought it was funny originally, but now I'm realizing that I don't want this to be annoying to people who run servers (are there any servers with this mod?)
+    * It now costs 4 dark/red matter to make a block, which is great news if you already have some (because they're now worth more), but not so great if you don't.
+    * Tool abilities now cost nothing (to match ProjectE).
 * Bugfixes:
     * Fixed potion energy values
+    * Fixed Red Matter Shield recipe

 ### 5.3
 * Bugfixes